Jalen Hurts runs for 2 TDs, throws for a score; Eagles hold off fumble-prone Vikings 34-28

 Maybe it’s the adjustment to new offensive coordinator Brian Johnson, maybe it was the short week, maybe it was Hurts and the bulk of the starters sitting out preseason games, but whatever the reason, the Eagles were sluggish early for the second straight week and lacked that big-play spark that made them a must-watch offense last season.

-With Hurts not his usual self, the Eagles turned to the run game.
+With Hurts not his usual self again after a pedestrian effort in a win at New England, the Eagles turned to the run game.
 And run and run and run they did, 13 times on a 16-play drive that ended with Hurts using his signature rugby-style QB sneak to score on a 1-yard run for a 10-7 lead.

+“We didn’t play our cleanest game,” Sirianni said.
+“I think the first week was a cleaner game for the defense and not as clean for the offense and vice versa with tonight.
+We are 2-0.
+A lot of teams would like to be sitting 2-0.
+When you are in this position, and guys don’t know that we aren’t playing to the best of our abilities, that’s when you can make a lot of growth.”

 SLOPPY VIKINGS